-The Everton striker, leading the Premier League's scoring charts with six goals, says he suffered racism when he was about six.
+The Everton striker, who has 14 Premier League goals this season, says he suffered racism when he was about six.

-So he has produced a video as part of the latest phase of the Premier League's No Room For Racism initiative to stimulate discussion among schoolchildren about racism.
+So he features in a video as part of the Premier League's ongoing No Room For Racism initiative to stimulate discussion among schoolchildren about racism.

 "At that age the person that's being racist towards you probably don't quite understand what it really means or what they are actually saying," Calvert-Lewin says in the video.

 "The lad actually became one of my best friends throughout school.
 It was just a prime example of not being educated at that point."

 The video is part of a series of educational resources also featuring players such as Michail Antonio, Neal Maupay, Divock Origi, Hamza Choudhury, Manchester City Women's Demi Stokes and others.

 The resources are available for free through the Premier League Primary Stars programme to more than 18,000 primary schools and are also available to young people on the Premier League Kicks and Premier League Inspires programmes.